 Skåde Forest is the largest of the Marselisborg Forests.
 It starts at Hørhaven and continues towards the sea, where it is cut through by the Djævlekløften (Devil's Gab).
+The forest is one of the most beautiful forests we have in Denmark and are used daily by the citizens in Aarhus.
+Skåde Forest is perfect for a trip to the nature, where you can either run, walk or ride a bike.

 A bridge across the gab leads to the Havbakkestien and to the southside of the gab, called Fruens Bænk, where you find a good view.
 Here it is possible to see all along the coastline of the Aarhus Bay from Kalø Vig, Mols and Helgenæs, to Samsø way out in the horizon.
 Here you will also find the camping space the Blommehaven, belonging to the municipality.